jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Techvolution gives us the power to upgrade our society.
 With this new philosophy, every person on Main Street has the right and duty to upgrade their society with the almost magical possibilities of computers and the internet.

-Yet, there is something very important missing.
+Yet, something very important is missing.

 Techvolution is indeed the politics of the Internt Age.
 But politics doesn't open businesses, generate electricity, or grow food to eat.
-To really live in the future, we must also upgrade our economics.
+To live in the future, we must also upgrade our economics.
 Only with a modernized way to work and grow families will me and you ever be happy with our society again.

 We change our economics by learning a familar lesson.
-Your true economic power isn't being a consumer or becoming an employee with benefits and a retirement fund.
-Your choices either make you powerful or not.
+Your true economic power isn't being a consumer or an employee.
+Your economic choices either make you powerful.
 And in economics your choices means getting to decide who gets your labour and money.

-To increase your economic influence, we must do it with levers of power that let you control exactly who you work for, whose products you buy, and under what terms you make these deals.
-This new economy is a place where individuals are as powerful as Big Business or Big Government.
-Making this Main Street so empowered is the goaline that Techvolution must fight for.
+To increase your economic power, we must create levers of power that let you control exactly who you work for, whose products you buy, and under what terms you make these deals.
+This new economy is a wonderful place.
+A place where individuals are as powerful as Big Business or Big Government.
+Empowering Main Street so much is the goaline that Techvolution must fight for.

 Happily, you'll already starting to live in the economy of the future.
 And we have the modern day protagonists to thank for building it.